GeotrekCE/Geotrek-rando-v3/docs/customization.md

   - `googleAnalyticsId`: eventual Google Analytics Id.
   - `baseUrl`: base URL of your portal (for dynamic sitemap.xml).
   - `fallbackImageUri`: this uri is used to generate a default image for a trek or a touristic content if none is defined.
-  - `touristicContentLabelImageUri` : this uri is used to define the logo of the labeled toursitic contents :
+  - `touristicContentLabelImageUri` : this uri is used to define the logo of the labeled touristic contents:
     ![Activity Icon on filter list](assets/labeledTouristicContentExample.png)
   - `applicationName`: application name appearing on PWA